wgolanka/Java_Beginnings/README.md

 ## My beginnings with programming ##
-Simple Java tasks from school/ books.
+Simple Java tasks from school/books.

 ----------